bjlittle/geovista/README.md

 Unfortunately we've not yet tagged our first minor release of GeoVista.

 However, we have secured the package namespace on both [conda-forge](https://anaconda.org/conda-forge/geovista) and [PyPI](https://pypi.org/project/geovista/).
-Although those initial package versions are simple placeholders for now, containing no functionality.
+Although note that those initial package versions are simple placeholders for now, containing no functionality.

 So in the meantime, life is just a smidge more complicated than necessary if you wish to play with GeoVista.